andycasey/ads/docs/tutorials/libraries.md

 Most users don't need to know how this works.
 But if you're interested, read on.

-The expressions given in the `.where()` clause are parsed by the :class:`ads.models.document.DocumentSelect` object into a search string that ADS can understand.
+The expressions given in the `.where()` clause are parsed by the {class}`ads.models.document.DocumentSelect` object into a search string that ADS can understand.
 Most search requests to the ADS API use the [`/search/query`](https://ui.adsabs.harvard.edu/help/api/api-docs.html#get-/search/query) endpoint.
 But there are limitations on this endpoint.
 For example, if we wanted to search for documents that match the "JWST" phrase and are also in some library, then we have to construct an ADS search string like ```all:JWST AND bibcode:(A OR B OR C OR ...)```, where `A`, `B`, `C`, etc are bibcodes of documents that are in the library.
 Making an ADS search with a term like `bibcode:(A OR B OR C OR ...)` is prohibitively expensive, and the standard `/search/query` endpoint will raise an exception if the search is going to be too expensive.

-Instead, if the expression in `.where()` includes a many-comparison restriction on `ads.Document.bibcode` then the :class:`ads.models.document.DocumentSelect` will use the [`/search/bigquery`](https://ui.adsabs.harvard.edu/help/api/api-docs.html#post-/search/bigquery) ADS API endpoint, which allows for efficient searching given a list of many bibcodes.
+Instead, if the expression in `.where()` includes a many-comparison restriction on `ads.Document.bibcode` then the {class}`ads.models.document.DocumentSelect` will use the [`/search/bigquery`](https://ui.adsabs.harvard.edu/help/api/api-docs.html#post-/search/bigquery) ADS API endpoint, which allows for efficient searching given a list of many bibcodes.
 This endpoint has different parameters, restrictions, and rate limits than the standard endpoint, but the `ads` package manages all of this for you.
 Hopefully, you should never even know which endpoint was used.